BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 _Developer_ agrees to track time spent working on milestones in fairly rounded, quarter-hour increments.

-## Send Weekly Reports

-_Developer_ agrees to send _Blockchain Commons_' technical representative a report with all the following information within two business days after the end of each workweek:

-- a summary of work done during the week

-- requests for approval of any milestones

-- the number of hours worked so far

-- the number of hours remaining

 ## Send Bills

 _Developer_ agrees to bill _Blockchain Commons_ for each payment due under the agreement according to _Blockchain Commons_' billing instructions on the _Work Order_.